 Kovax then released their follow up single ‘Monkeys’ in June 2016, which was played on BBC Radio Leeds and Sheffield and lead to the band being featured in Discovered Magazine’s ‘The North’ issue.
 The release of ‘Monkeys’ coincided with two short summer tours, during which Kovax played alongside incredible British bands such as Youth Man, I Cried Wolf and Nova Hands and at events such as Live in Barnsley and Alt-Metal Fest in Manchester.

 Following this Kovax then took time to work on new material, which was put to the test live in November on an 8 date tour with Nova Hands.
-The new material went down well, encapsulating the raw aggression and groove based pop-sensibilities the band are known for.
+The new material went down well, encapsulating the raw aggression and groove-based pop-sensibilities the band is known for.
 So, Kovax then went into the studio at the beginning of December 2016 to work on their anticipated debut EP, which is scheduled for release in May 2017.

-The band are also still regularly playing shows, cementing their reputation as one of Leeds’ loudest and most energetic bands.
+The band is also still regularly playing shows, cementing their reputation as one of Leeds’ loudest and most energetic bands.